 John Ritenbaugh reminds us that God is not in the torturing business but in the creating business, using calamities as part of His creative process.
 As Jacob's spiritual descendants or the Israel of God, we possess some of the same faithless proclivities a. . .

-John Ritenbaugh insists that God does not love everybody equally.
-Nowhere does He tell us to prefer the world of the ungodly, adopting the pagan customs of the world's religions.
-Though God commands us to love our enemies, He does not tell us to be kindly . . .
+God does not love everybody equally.
+Nowhere does He tell us to prefer the ungodly world.
+Though He tells us to love our enemies, but not to be affectionate.

 John Ritenbaugh studies the "Get way" or the "Keep up with the Joneses" (lust or coveting) principle with which advertisers and politicians shamelessly (and successfully) manipulate us.
 A commentator once remarked, "All public crim. . .